The Settlement Engagement Transition Program (SETS).

-The Settlement Engagement Transition Support Program (SETS) provides support and settlement assistance to refugees, humanitarian entrants and newly arrived migrants living in Sutherland Shire.
+The Settlement Engagement Transition Support Program (SETS) provides support and settlement assistance to refugees, humanitarian entrants and newly arrived migrants living, working or studying in Sutherland Shire.
 Its aim is to improve access to services, develop self reliance and to promote participation in Australian society.

 We provide one-on-one casework, support and information relating to housing, education, employment and training, Centrelink, health, family and community services to individuals, families and young people.
-Our programs include settlement English classes, parents groups, a homework support program, Drivetime program and recreational activities.
+Our programs include settlement english classes, parents groups, a homework support program, driving programs and recreational activities.
 We also undertake community development activities which include the implementation of projects that aim to support and empower newly emerging community groups.

 - Sutherland Shire Refugee Connections

 - Activities celebrating Harmony Day, Refugee Week, Diwali and Chinese New Year

 Youth Leadership Camps

 - Employment skills workshops and forums for migrant and refugee job seekers

 For further information, please contact Jenny Grey, Settlement and Multicultural Services on 9524 9559, firstname.lastname@example.org .
 Alternatively, look under the WHAT’s On tab to see what’s on and where for this month.